Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 Dependency Inversion Principle (DIP)

 High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
-This principle is the foundation of dependency injection, which makes code testable and flexible.
+This principle is the foundation of dependency injection, which renders code testable and flexible.

 # Bad: High-level module depends directly on low-level module